neovintage/kemal-session-redis/README.md

 ### Session Administration Performance

-`Session.all` and `Session.each` perform a bit differently under the hood.
-If `Session.all` is used, the `RedisEngine` will use the `SCAN` command in Redis and page through all of the sessions, hydrating the Session object and returing an array of all sessions.
-If session storage has a large number of sessions this could have performance implications. `Session.each` also uses the `SCAN` command in Redis but instead of creating one large array and enumerating through it, `Session.each` will only hydrate and yield the keys returned from the current cursor.
+`Kemal::Session.all` and `Kemal::Session.each` perform a bit differently under the hood.
+If `Kemal::Session.all` is used, the `RedisEngine` will use the `SCAN` command in Redis and page through all of the sessions, hydrating the Session object and returing an array of all sessions.
+If session storage has a large number of sessions this could have performance implications. `Kemal::Session.each` also uses the `SCAN` command in Redis but instead of creating one large array and enumerating through it, `Kemal::Session.each` will only hydrate and yield the keys returned from the current cursor.
 Once that block of sessions has been yielded, RedisEngine will retrieve the next block of sessions.